Meet the CAPS Staff

 Director of Training

 Kusha (she/her) is a licensed clinical psychologist who joined the UHS CAPS team in 2017 after working at Roosevelt University in Chicago for 8 years.
 She received her PsyD at the Illinois School of Professional Psychology in 2007.
 Kusha loves working with university students using a culturally centered and intersectional social identity lens.
 She has worked with university students across the US since 2005 and enjoys providing counseling, group therapy, and outreach to students as well as supervision and training to mental health professionals.
 She is currently the SSWANA wellness counselor providing support and advocacy for this population on campus.
-In her free time, she stays active indoors and outdoors with her family through cooking, singing, dancing, hiking, dining al fresca, and running after her two young sons.
+In her free time, she stays active indoors and outdoors with her family through cooking, singing, dancing, hiking, dining al fresco, and running after her two young sons.

 Clinical interests: Multicultural counseling, inclusion, identity development, family of origin, relationship and interpersonal concerns, SSWANA mental health, immigrant families, low socioeconomic backgrounds, depression, suicide prevention, social anxiety, alcohol abuse, group therapy, wellness, balance, and graduate student life.